 There is confusion and controversy regarding Applied Behavior Analysis (ABA), particularly when used as a comprehensive treatment for individuals with autism.
 Applied Behavior Analysis within the autism community is endorsed by many and criticized by others.
 It is a topic that evokes passion and emotional responses because of the perceptions, sometimes inaccurate, of how ABA is practiced and used.
 It is confusing for parents/caregivers who are trying to determine treatment options and select providers for their child.
 In addition, some families and autism self-advocates/individuals with autism/autistics may have experienced or heard of “ABA” treatments that are not reflective of best practices, may not focus on individual strengths and preferences, or may have been mislabeled as ABA.
-It is important for families to ask about the following treatment priorities when selecting a provider.
+It is important for families to ask questions about their treatment priorities when selecting a provider.

 What is ABA?

 Applied Behavior Analysis (ABA) represents a range of systematically implemented teaching strategies developed from the science of learning and behavior.
 ABA has been around for almost 100 years and like any science has evolved with knowledge and experience.
 There is an established and growing evidence-base for the application of behavior analytic strategies in school, home, clinical, and community settings.
 The practice of behavior analysis includes thorough assessment, which helps to identify skills that enhance quality of life and happiness, as defined by the individual and their family.

 Modern and high-quality ABA services prioritize the values and goals of the individual.
 These programs emphasize meaningful skill development targeted in natural environments and activities, with close collaboration with the individual and their family.

 The Autism Society of North Carolina encourages this community to advocate for person-centered behavior analytic services that promote individually determined forms of empowerment, independence, and overall happiness for the individual.